-In the wake of Donald Trump’s election as president in the US and the result of the UK’s Brexit vote to leave the European Union, the term “post-truth” entered the public lexicon.
+In the wake of Donald Trump’s election as president in the United States and the result of the United Kingdom’s Brexit vote to leave the European Union, the term “post-truth” entered the public lexicon.
 It is now used to explain elections and other political events in which the outcomes are determined by emotions rather than policy details, and in which those emotions are increasingly shaped by social media discourse.

 Recent elections in Southeast Asia, where the use of social media like Facebook and WhatsApp is prevalent, have been emotionally charged campaigns.
 These have led to the 2016 election of populist Rodrigo Duterte as president of the Philippines, the election loss and subsequent jailing of an ethnic Chinese, Christian governor of Jakarta, Indonesia, in 2017, and regime change in Malaysia in 2018.

 Despite its widespread use, I do not believe that “post-truth” adequately describes these elections, as it implies that there was a time when the world engaged in “truthful” election campaigning.
 Rather, we should define the current political climate as the “post-trust” era.
 We need to consider more deeply how trust in the mainstream media is being replaced by trust in social media, and the impact this has on election outcomes.

 Making History in Malaysia with the Help of Social Media

 Since the arrival of the internet in Malaysia in the mid-1990s, a shackled and partisan mainstream media has been challenged by alternative online platforms.
 The country’s oldest newspaper still in print, the New Straits Times, has seen its daily circulation drop from 140,000 in 2006 to 50,000 in 2016.
 Indeed, it is a global trend that as internet penetration rises, newspaper circulation drops, but I posit that the newspaper’s pro-government nature has assisted in its rapid decline.